szerpa17/matplotlib-challenge/README.md

 ![Laboratory](Images/Laboratory.jpg)

-This challenge entails the analysis and the generation of tables/figures needed for a technical report on an animal stufy conducted on 249 mice.
+This challenge entails the analysis and the generation of tables/figures needed for a technical report on an animal study conducted on 249 mice.
 The mice in the study were identified with SCC tumor growth that were treated through a variety of drug regimens, containing observed and measured tumor development over 45 days.

-All analysis completed may be found within the [pymaceuticals.ipynb](https://github.com/szerpa17/matplotlib-challenge/blob/master/Pymaceuticals/pymaceuticals.ipynb) file.
+All analyses completed may be found within the [pymaceuticals.ipynb](https://github.com/szerpa17/matplotlib-challenge/blob/master/Pymaceuticals/pymaceuticals.ipynb) file.

 ## Tools